|*NAVHDA Natural Ability Award Litter!|IntCH Daisy Zimni vrch (Kimber)

 ) and her dam is the beautiful Aida Zimni vrch

 from the Czech Republic.
-Kimber is a half-sister (same sire) to Eve
+Kimber is sister to Ozzy

 Kimber is an ambitious and energetic, but methodical and cooperative, hunter.
 She quarters naturally at 30-50 yards and checks back regularly.
 She has a beautiful, staunch, correct point for a Small Munsterlander.
 Kimber is a natural retriever who has always retrieved all types of game to hand, without any forced retrieve training.
 She is an especially enthusiastic retriever from water.
 Kimber will launch herself off the dike and over the other dogs in order to get into the water first.
 With very little training, Michelle is able to send her from the bank to retrieve anything she points to.

 Kimber is easy to train and has a tremendous amount of drive.
-Michelle did not initially intend to run her in the Spring NA Test, but even though she was only 3 months old, she showed Michelle during training that she was capable of passing.
-Michelle ran Nikki in the Test on Saturday and when a spot opened up on Sunday, Michelle decided to enter Kimber in the Test at age 4 months/3 days.
+Michelle did not initially intend to run her in the Spring NA Test, because she was only 3 months old, but she showed Michelle during training she was capable of prizing.
+Michelle ran Nikki in the Test on Saturday and when a no-show spot opened up on Sunday, Michelle decided to enter Kimber in the Test at age 4 months/3 days.
 The judges definitely were not "thrilled" with this decision, as they believed Kimber was too young and likely would not prize.
 Kimber proved them wrong and became one of the youngest puppies to have ever prized in the NA Test.
 She also gave Michelle a day so memorable she will never forget the details.

 Kimber and Michelle had kind of a slow start in the field, because Michelle was nervous about running such a young puppy and overhandled her until Vic Conners (the Senior Judge that day) very nicely suggested Michelle "be quiet and let the pup hunt."
 That was all it took to turn things around during the second half of her field search

 .
 Kimber still didn't search very big because of her small size, but she did well enough to earn her a prizing score.
 Her pointing score also was not as high as it would have been if she were older, because her points were puppyish and lacking in intensity.
 At the water, everyone was shocked when Michelle selected the biggest canvas bumper in the pile for Kimber.
+(One of the judges even questionned Michelle about whether it was a wise choice.)
 Why?
 Because that was her favorite!
 (Like they say, go big or go home.)
 Kimber swam and fetched twice enthusiastically, earning her a solid 4 in swimming

 In the house, Kimber is quiet, calm and relaxed.
 Even at night when the other dogs are outside barking at howling coyotes, Kimber will stay stretched out on the bed.
 Except for being crazily impatient while you're getting ready to go hunting or for a run, Kimber doesn't get very excited about much.

 The one annoying thing Kimber does is paw at you when she wants to be petted.
-Munsters were bred to be extremely persistent, which is a wonderful trait in the field - it keeps them from giving up when tracking wounded prey - but can be a difficult trait around the house.
-Michelle doesn't remember when Kimber did it the first time, but likely Kimber pawed, Michelle pushed her away because it hurt and that one mistake sealed our fate.
-What Kimber wanted is Michelle's hands on her.
-Being pushed away basically gave her what she wanted, so she repeated the behavior.
-Even though Michelle realized what had happened and attempted to stop it from continuing, it was too late.
-In Kimber's mind, if it worked once it can work again, if she just keeps trying.
+Munsters were bred to be extremely persistent, which is a wonderful trait in the field - it keeps them hunting, even when they haven't found a bird in hours - but can be a difficult trait around the house.
+Michelle doesn't remember the first incident, but she probably pushed Kimber away when she pawed because it hurt her bare legs.
+Kimber wanted Michelle's hands on her.
+Being pushed away gave her what she wanted, so in Kimber's mind, if it worked once it can work again - if she just keeps trying.
 So Kimber persists.